radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 The LND that Leo receives comes from the Loan pool and are to used to claim back the XRD tokens, LND tokens are not transferable and not updatable and are inclusive of the reward.

 Let's continue with an example for a person who wants instead to borrow some tokens.
 Let's say that a guy called Lory wants to borrow 100 XRD.
-Lory goes to the Lending dApp and ask for a bucket of XRD, if the engine rules are met the loan gets approved and Lory gets back a bucket of XRD token plus a soulbound token.
+Lory goes to the Lending dApp and ask for a bucket of XRD, if the engine rules are met the loan gets approved and Lory gets back a bucket of XRD token plus a soulbound token where where the number of tokens due is recorded.
 Two question arises: **Where this XRD token comes from ?
 How could Lory repay the full amount ?**

 The XRD that Lory gets from the Lending dApp comes from the main pool of XRD tokens that grows thanks to the difference between rewards and fees.
 The soulbound token that Lory receives is not transferable, not updatable and contains the amount to be repaid back, credit level can be awarded only when the full loan is repaid and could take to better fees.